jianzhang810/jianzhang810/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Fine at WuXi
+- 🔭 I’m currently working on TS & JS
 - 🌱 I’m currently learning All
 <!--
 - 👯 I’m looking to collaborate on ...